-Under the standard possession order, there are certain holiday periods of possession that are unaffected by the distance between the non-custodial parent and the primary residence of the child.
-The non-custodial parent has possession of the child: (1) in even-numbered years beginning at 6 p.m. on the day the child is dismissed from school for the Christmas school vacation and ending at noon on December 28; (2) in odd-numbered years beginning at noon on December 28 and ending at 6 p.m. on the day before school resumes after Christmas vacation; and (3) in odd-numbered years, beginning at 6 p.m. on the day the child is dismissed from school before Thanksgiving and ending at 6 p.m. on the following Sunday.
+Under the standard possession order, there are certain holiday periods of possession.
+The non-custodial parent has possession of the child: (1) in even-numbered years beginning at 6 p.m. or when school lets out on the day the child is dismissed from school for the Christmas school vacation and ending at noon on December 28; (2) in odd-numbered years beginning at noon on December 28 and ending at 6 p.m. on the day before school resumes after Christmas vacation or when school resumes after Christmas vacation; and (3) in odd-numbered years, beginning at 6 p.m. or at the time school lets out on the day the child is dismissed from school before Thanksgiving and ending at 6 p.m. on the following Sunday or when school resumes after the Thanksgiving.
 Also, the parent not otherwise entitled under the standard possession order to possession of the child on the child's birthday gets possession of the child beginning at 6 p.m. and ending at 8 p.m. on that day, provided that the parent picks up the child from the residence of the parent entitled to possession and returns the child to that same place.
 The father has possession of the child beginning at 6 p.m. on the Friday preceding Father's Day and ending on Father's Day at 6 p.m., provided that, if he is not otherwise entitled under the standard possession order to possession of the child, he picks up the child from the residence of the mother and returns the child to that same place.
-The mother has possession of the child beginning at 6 p.m. on the Friday preceding Mother's Day and ending on Mother's Day at 6 p.m., provided that, if she is not otherwise entitled under the standard possession order to possession of the child, she picks up the child from the residence of the father and returns the child to that same place.
+The mother has possession of the child beginning at 6 p.m. or when school lets out on the Friday preceding Mother's Day and ending on Mother's Day at 6 p.m. or when school resumes after Mother's Day, provided that, if she is not otherwise entitled under the standard possession order to possession of the child, she picks up the child from the residence of the father and returns the child to that same place.

 A common law marriage is when a couple is considered married despite neither having a marriage license nor going through a marriage ceremony.
 A common law marriage requires that the parties agreed to be married, lived together as husband and wife and represented to others that they were married.